A Stylist’s Starter Guide To A More Minimal Wardrobe

 What do you think about having a more minimal wardrobe?

-If you’d like to explore going more minimal with your wardrobe, please consider my closet cleanse service which will help you clear out old clothes, and find fresh looks with stuff you already own.
+If you’d like to explore going more minimal with your wardrobe, please consider a CLOSET CLEAR OUT which will help you let go of old clothes.
 I now offer this service virtually so we can work together no matter where you are!
 (As long as you have an internet connection.)
 Click here to learn more about my service.

 And check out what one of my clients recently said about our virtual closet cleanse: